-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the group and determined that the most significant are those that relate to the reporting framework (IFRS, FRS 101, the Companies Act 2006 and the UK Corporate Governance Code) and the relevant tax compliance regulations in the jurisdictions in which the Group operates.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Group and determined that the most significant are those that relate to the reporting framework (IFRS, FRS 101, the Companies Act 2006 and the UK Corporate Governance Code) and the relevant tax compliance regulations in the jurisdictions in which the Group operates.
 In addition, we concluded that there are certain significant laws and regulations which may have an effect on the determination of the amounts and disclosures in the financial statements being the Listing Rules of the UK Listing Authority, and those regulations relating to health and safety and employee matters. - We understood how Xaar plc is complying with those frameworks by making enquiries of management, the Company Secretary, and those responsible for legal and compliance procedures.
-We corroborated our enquiries through our review of board minutes, papers provided to the Audit Committee, discussion with the Audit Committee and any correspondence received from regulatory bodies. - We assessed the susceptibility of the Group's financial statements to material misstatement, including how fraud might occur by reviewing the Group's risk register, enquiry with management and the Audit Committee during the planning and execution phases of our audit.
+We corroborated our enquiries through our review of board minutes, papers provided to the Audit Committee, discussion with the Audit Committee and any correspondence received from regulatory bodies. - We assessed the susceptibility of the Group's financial statements to material misstatement, including how fraud might occur by audit.
 We also considered performance targets and their influence on efforts made by management to manage earnings or influence the perceptions of analysts.
 We considered the programmes and controls that the Group has established to address risks identified, or that otherwise prevent, deter and detect fraud and how senior management monitors those programmes and controls.
 Where the risk was considered to be higher, we performed audit procedures to address each identified fraud risk including revenue recognition as discussed above.
 These procedures included testing manual journals and were designed to provide reasonable assurance that the financial statements were free from fraud or error. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved journal entry testing, with a focus on manual consolidation journals and journals indicating large or unusual transactions based on our understanding of the business; enquiries of the Company Secretary, head of legal, management; and focussed testing, as referred to in the key audit matters section above.
+Our procedures involved journal entry testing, with a focus on manual consolidation journals and journals indicating large or unusual transactions based on our understanding of the business; enquiries of the Company Secretary, head of legal, audit committee, management; and focussed testing, as referred to in the key audit matters section above.
 In addition, we completed procedures to conclude on the compliance of the disclosures in the Annual Report and Accounts with the requirements of the relevant accounting standards, UK legislation and the UK Corporate Governance Code.